MrZeffy/MrZeffy/Readme.md

 - 📔 I love working on projects.
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking for job opportunities.
+- 👯 Open to work as a backend develoepr.
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love travelling and riding motorcycles.